sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-startedV2.md

 This should include:
 1. The SidecarTridge ROM Emulator Board
 2. The SidecarTridge Atari ST Carrier Board. **The ROM Emulator Board is soldered onto this carrier board**.
 3. (Optional) 3 1/2 floppy disk with the SWITCHER.TOS application.
-It is the program for managing TOS versions on the Atari ST. It can also be downloaded from the SidecarTridge website.
+It is the program for managing TOS versions on the Atari ST. You can find this program in the USB storage when connecting the device to a PC/Mac/Linux.
+It can also be downloaded from the SidecarTridge website.
 4. (Optional) USB-C cable: for connecting the SidecarTridge TOS emulator to a computer for firmware updates and TOS image transfers.
 5. (Optional) RESCUE cable: for connecting an external push button to the SidecarTridge TOS emulator to enter rescue mode.